Alcaraz Eases Into Monte Carlo Quarter-finals, Draper Out - UrduPoint

 The 21-year-old, the reigning French Open and Wimbledon champion, is the favourite to lift the title this weekend after early exits for top seed Alexander Zverev and Novak Djokovic.

-Alcaraz was beaten in his first match on his only previous appearance at the tournament in 2022.
+Alcaraz lost in his first match on his only previous appearance at the tournament in 2022.

-Fils eased into his third successive Masters quarter-final this season with an impressive 6-2, 6-3 thrashing of 2023 champion Andrey Rublev.
+Fils eased into his third successive Masters quarter-final with a 6-2, 6-3 thrashing of 2023 champion Andrey Rublev.

 The 20-year-old Fils is aiming to reach the semis of a Masters event for the first time, after losing in the last eight at both Indian Wells and the Miami Open this year.